hirschan/Dark-Mode-Wikipedia/README.md

 </p>

 # About
 This Firefox extension is suited for the average Wikipedia user.
-It is specifically adapted for the English Wikipedia domain (en.wikipedia.org) and might not be ideal outside of normal activities.
-Supports [quick search](https://github.com/hirschan/Dark-Mode-Wikipedia/issues/18) - highlight text from any website, right-click and search on Wikipedia instantly!
+It is specifically adapted for the **English** Wikipedia domain (en.wikipedia.org) and might not be ideal outside of normal activities.
 * If you find any issues, [submit here](https://forms.gle/RTg4FdLmSqCjxgty8) or create a pull request
-* 3,700+ downloads on Firefox (in total)
+* 4,000+ downloads on Firefox

 ## Installation
 Can be added as an extension on [Firefox here](https://addons.mozilla.org/firefox/addon/dark-mode-for-wikipedia/).